yuvalmGS/gigaspaces-wiki-jekyll/xap100/global-http-session-sharing.markdown

 	# space proxy setter
 	cacheManager.connector= $connector

-	# This will use GigaSpaces for _all_ of Shiro's caching needs (realms, etc), # not just for Session 	storage.
+	# This will use GigaSpaces for _all_ of Shiro's caching needs (realms, etc), not just for Session storage.
 	securityManager.cacheManager = $cacheManager

 {% endhighlight %}

-# Global Http Session Sharing across Multiple Applications Configuration
+# Multiple Applications Session Sharing Configuration Example
 {% note %}Note that this example uses the basic authentication configuration but, shiro have a various authenticators types see [realm modules](http://shiro.apache.org/static/1.2.1/apidocs/org/apache/shiro/authc/class-use/AuthenticationException.html) {% endnote %}
 {% highlight console %}